 At the end of July, we spent a week in Strömstad, Sweden.
-The weather was fantastic, and we enjoyed sunbathing, swimming and cycling in the Swedish archipelago.
-We also took the ferry over to the island Syd-Koster, where we rented bicycles and cycled around the bike-friendly island.
+The weather was fantastic, and we thoroughly enjoyed sunbathing, swimming, and cycling in the Swedish archipelago.
+We also took the ferry over to Syd-Koster, where we rented bicycles and whizzed around the bike-friendly island on two wheels.

-The great cycling experience in Sweden left us wanting more and made us buy an electric bike after the holiday.
+The great cycling experience in Sweden left us wanting more and convinced us to buy an electric bike after the holiday.
 In search of a cool cycle route in Norway, we found Tour de Dovre.
-Riding the approximately 130 kilometers-long route, turned out to be one of the highlights of the year.
-We spent a long day biking but saw some of Norway’s most beautiful nature.
+Riding the approximately 130 kilometer-long route turned out to be one of the best highlights of the year.
+It was a lot to ask of our leg muscles, but we got to see some of Norway’s most beautiful nature.

-Our sore buttocks only had a one-day break after the Tour de Dovre before we returned to our bikes.
-This time we biked along the Jotunheimvegen road, not too far from Beitostølen.
-Jotunheimvegen also offered great nature and was very bike friendly with little car traffic.
+Our sore buttocks only had a one-day break after the Tour de Dovre before we got back on our bikes.
+This time, we biked along Jotunheimvegen Road, not too far from Beitostølen.
+Jotunheimvegen was also lined with spectacular nature and was very bike-friendly with little car traffic.

-The two bike rides were combined with a great road trip, and we drove over several mountain passes with dramatic Norwegian nature.
-Every time we go on a trip in Norway, we get more and more impressed of our own home country.
-In 2019 we are therefore planning to see even more of Norway.
+We combined the two bike rides with a great road trip, and we drove over several mountain passes with dramatic Norwegian nature.
+Every time we go on a trip in Norway, we are more and more impressed with our own home country.
+We are therefore planning to see even more of Norway in 2019.

-September was a quieter month travel wise, but in October we packed our suitcases again and headed for Belgrade.
-This was unfortunately only a short trip to Serbia, but after the very favorable first impression we got from the country, we would love to return.
+September was a quieter month travel-wise, but in October we packed our suitcases again and headed for Serbia.
+This was only a short trip to Belgrade, but after the very favorable first impression we got of the country, we would love to return.

-The longest journey in 2018 went to Asia in November, visiting Cambodia and Singapore.
+Our longest journey of 2018 was to Asia in November, visiting Cambodia and Singapore.
 Cambodia blew us away with its incredibly friendly people and spectacular sights.

 The temples of Angkor are some of Asia’s most visited tourist attractions.
-We therefore started the day early when we headed for one of the most popular, Ta Prohm.
-The feeling of walking around the empty temple ruins more than weighed up for the short night in advance.
-With birds chirping being the only sounds around us, we felt like true explorers discovering a historical marvel for the first time.
+We therefore started the day early when we headed for one of the most popular ones, Ta Prohm.
+The feeling of walking around the empty temple ruins more than made up for the lack of sleep from the night before.
+With bird chirping being the only sounds around us, we felt like true explorers discovering a historical marvel for the first time.

 From Cambodia, we continued on to Singapore.
 The contrasts between these countries are enormous, and it was almost a cultural shock to suddenly walk among Singapore’s skyscrapers and countless malls.
 We wanted to experience more than the latter and went on a jungle tour.
 Only a 15-minute taxi ride from Singapore’s busiest shopping street is a recreational area with multiple hiking trails.
 It was very fun to see monkeys, turtles, lizards, chickens and squirrels so close to the hustle and bustle of the big city.

 Before Christmas, we also visited Thorskogs Slott in Sweden.
-Entering the doors of the castle was like walking into a movie-set.
+Entering the castle was like walking into a movie set.
 Our stay at Thorskogs Slott ended our travel year of 2018 in the best way possible and we left the castle with big smiles on our faces.